joelkuiper/Llamora/README.md

 - **Markdown Support** The assistant's responses (and user messages) can include Markdown formatting.
 The client will render Markdown into HTML (for example, **bold text**, *italics*, `code blocks`, lists, etc.).
 The app uses **Marked** (Markdown parser) and **DOMPurify** (to sanitize output) on the client side to render any Markdown content from the LLM.

 - **Lightweight and Dependency-Minimal** The entire app is relatively small in terms of code.
-It uses a few Python packages (Flask, NaCl for security, LangChain for llama.cpp integration) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
+It uses a few Python packages (Quart, NaCl for security, LangChain for llama.cpp integration) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
 There is no need for Node.js build steps, no bundlers, and no heavy frameworks.

 ## Known Limitations